Graduate Certificate in Emerging Technologies and Law

-Future Skills are up-to-the-minute, industry led-modules that focus on emerging capability areas for legal practitioners.
-You can choose one of the following RMIT Online Future Skills electives to add to your learning experience.
+This program's elective bundle contains up-to-the-minute, industry led-modules that focus on emerging capability areas for legal practitioners.
+You can choose one of the following RMIT Online short courses to add to your learning experience.
 You will choose from:

 There are some pre-requisites for this course.
 You’ll need:

-If you don’t have a Bachelor degree or equivalent, you’ll still be considered if you have five years’ relevant full-time work experience.
+If you do not have a Bachelor degree or equivalent, you will still be considered if you have five years’ full-time work experience in the fields of law, policy, or technology.
 You will need to submit a curriculum vitae (CV).

 International students are required to provide current evidence of English language proficiency for admission to RMIT University.
 For detailed information visit the English language requirements and equivalency information.

 This program does not meet Australian student visa requirements.
 For an Australian student visa, you must have an on-campus place in a program of study.
 For more details on RMIT’s on-campus programs visit www.rmit.edu.au

 At RMIT Online, we're committed to supporting your lifelong learning journey.
 Our flexible learning pathways can be tailored to align with your individual educational goals.
 Some of our Future Skills short courses, when taken in certain combinations, are eligible for credit in the Graduate Certificate in Emerging Technologies and Law.